-At less than $50 per person, per day, this cruise costs less than you might spend on a staycation – but offers so much more than a stripped down vacation close to home.
+At less than $53 per person, per day, this cruise costs less than you might spend on a staycation – but offers so much more than a stripped down vacation close to home.
 There aren’t many places on land where you can have your accommodations, food, and entertainment covered for that little amount.

-As we said, this cruise is only $179 per person if you book the lowest-priced interior cabin.
+As we said, this cruise is only $159 per person if you book the lowest-priced interior cabin.
 So why is the trip so cheap?

 In particular this cruise hits many of the most important points for finding the cheapest trips possible.
 Here are the reasons you’ll find that this trip is so inexpensive:

 Truth is when the ship docks at its scheduled ports, many want to spend as much time as possible experiencing what these destinations offer.
 And when you’re onboard, the ship itself provides a variety of options for food and fun.